 (Miranda Shaw) Yes, so then I realized that I would have to go to where they were written, in India, in the Himalayas and try to find living masters.
 And so that is what I did in 1987 and 1988.
 So I had a physical journey as well.

 And I went from one teacher to another, trying to find someone who was familiar with the Yogini Tantra teachings and all the passages in the texts on Women.
 So it took me six months to find someone.
 I found him in Ladok.
-When I first met him I was consciously simply looking for someone who could guide me in my intellectual, historical search, but he saw me not only as this scholar but also as a spiritual seeker and so our work together quickly attained a spiritual dimension, because that is the level on which they are used to working.
+When I first met him I was consciously simply looking for someone who could guide me in my intellectual, and historical search, but he saw me not only as this scholar but also as a spiritual seeker and so our work together quickly attained a spiritual dimension because that is the level on which they are used to working.

-I had already decided that if I did turn to the practice of Tantric Buddhism that it would be with a teacher who fully respected the spirituality of women, and the inherent Buddhahood of women and the capacity of women to attain Buddhahood in the present lifetime and in the female body.
-So I interviewed him at great length about his views on women and gender and he passed all my contemporary twentieth century tests.
+I had already decided that if I did turn to the practice of Tantric Buddhism that it would be with a teacher who fully respected the spirituality of women and the inherent Buddhahood of women and the capacity of women to attain Buddhahood in the present lifetime and in the female body.
+So I interviewed him at great length about his views on women and gender and he passed all my contemporary twentieth-century tests.

 (Tashi) Which were?

-(Miranda Shaw) I questioned him at great length about the female body, the innate capacity of the female body, was there any great incapacity?
+(Miranda Shaw) I questioned him at great length about the female body, the innate capacity of the female body, was there any great incapacity.
 Was there any emotional incapacity?
-Did they see any inherent problems.
+Did they see any inherent problems?

 (Tashi) Because I guess you had heard that they say things like women have a lower birth?